-- (i) within damping and settling time requirements as agreed with AEMO; and - (ii) within a voltage range agreed with AEMO or if providing reactive power control, in a manner than helps support network voltages and energisation during restoration. - (c) (Frequency control capability) Provide steady state and dynamic frequency control to assist maintenance of frequency during restoration to within a specified frequency range (not exceeding the extreme frequency excursion tolerance limits) and with droop/deadband settings as agreed with AEMO.
+- (i) within damping and settling time requirements as agreed with AEMO; and - (ii) within 90% to 110% or nominala voltage range agreed with AEMO or if providing reactive power control, in a manner than helps support network voltages and energisation during restoration.

+Specific levels of voltage or reactive power control, including droop, are to be agreed with AEMO.

+(c) \(Frequency control capability) Provide steady state and dynamic frequency control to assist maintenance of frequency during restoration to within a specified frequency range (not exceeding the extreme frequency excursion tolerance limits) and with droop/deadband settings as agreed with AEMO.